What is Black Matt effect Ceramic Glaze? Where can I buy pottery to paint it? Do you believe in good glazes black really

 Dry black ceramic glaze is to be dissolved in water to a thick paste which should be thinned to the proper density.
 I recommend the proportion - 60%:40% (40g. glaze and 25ml. water).
 Mellowing and screening before use is pertinent.
 The matt glaze density depends on the way of application and on the body porosity.
 A thick porous bisque, which absorbs the water fast, requires rather a thinner glaze than a tighter, less porous body, which absorbs the water slowly.
 Each glaze is recommended to be tested with various layers on the body concerned and under determined conditions.
 The mixing of the glazes is possible in order to change color shade, melting properties or to achieve some artistic effects.
 Sometimes the glaze coat can crawl due to the presence of dust, grease or dirt on the bisque.
 Glazed pieces have to be well dried before the firing.
 The firing temperature should correspond to the given data.
 When fired less, the glaze will be rough and matte, fired hotter, the glaze runs down the piece or soaks into the body.

-What is black glaze ceramics, what is antiquing and other Q/A for painting and glazing can be found in the section: Paint and Glaze.
+What is black pottery glaze, what is antiquing and other Q/A for painting and glazing can be found in the ceramics section: Paint and Glaze.

 Quantity: 40 g.
 (1.41 oz.)